Have you found a unique way to solve a problem or offer a group a service they need?

 3. Don’t Forget Apple T.V. and tvOS

-Like we said, companies like Apple love themselves and their own products.
+As we said, companies like Apple love themselves and their products.

-Many designers forget to create in a way that will allow apps to be usable, (and actually look good), on Apple T.V. or tvOS.
+Many designers forget to create in a way that will allow apps to be usable (and look good) on Apple T.V. or tvOS.

 Simply put: don’t forget.